AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 The [!UICONTROL Schemas] workspace in the [!DNL Platform] UI provides a visualization of the [!DNL Schema Library], allowing you to view manage the schemas available for your organization.
 The workspace also includes the [!DNL Schema Editor], the canvas on which you can compose a schema throughout this tutorial.

-After logging into [!DNL Experience Platform], select **[!UICONTROL Schemas]** in the left navigation to open the **[!UICONTROL Schemas]** workspace.
+After logging into [!DNL Experience Platform], select **[!UICONTROL Create schema]** in the left navigation to open the **[!UICONTROL Schemas]** workspace.
 The **[!UICONTROL Browse]** tab displays a list of schemas (a representation of the [!DNL Schema Library]) which you can view and customize.
 The list includes the name, type, class, and behavior (record or time-series) on which the schema is based, as well as the date and time the schema was last modified.

 See the guide on [exploring existing XDM resources in the UI](../ui/explore.md) for more information.